 The defining years for various generations are the subject of ongoing research.
-Historians, government agencies and marketing firms all seem to disagree by a few years as to when generation begin and end.
+Historians, government agencies, and marketing firms all seem to disagree by a few years as to when a generation begins and ends.
 I have always relied on William Strauss and Neil Howe’s parameters for Generation X — 1961 to 1981.
 But, a reader wrote to me and sent me a link to a 2012 article by a Harvard researcher that puts the years at 1965 to 1984.
 What do you think?
 I love research and citing new sources in this ongoing debate and have updated the article, Who Is Generation X? to include this latest opinion.

 Too Long In The Bluetooth